 The treatment for recurrent kidney infections.

-Recurrent kidney infections can be the result of an underlying medical problem, such as a structural abnormality.
+Recurrent kidney infections can result from an underlying medical problem, such as a structural abnormality.

-Your doctor may recommend that you go to a kidney specialist ( nephrologist ) or a urologist for an evaluation to determine if urological abnormalities can be the cause of your infections.
+Your doctor may recommend that you go to a kidney specialist ( nephrologist ) or a urologist for an evaluation to determine if urological abnormalities can cause your infections.